 Let His Memory Go 2: Regret

 The light of the fire pushed back the darkness that surrounded Mikáryo.
-She had set up the camp a few chains away from the rest of the caravan, the merchants and guards were too loud for her tastes and spooked the horses.
+She could enjoyed the near daylight brilliance of the merchant clan’s bonfires but the horses were spooked by the noise.
+Both Tsubàyo and her preferred to camp a few chains away from the rest of the caravan, the relative quiet made a far more enjoyable night.

-She took a deep breath and breathed in the sweet smell of the burning wood.
-The sap from the local trees reminded her of home, at least in the way it popped and hissed from inside the fire.
+She took a deep breath and inhaled in the sweet smell of the burning wood.
+The sap from the local trees reminded her of home, at least in the way it popped and hissed in the fire.
 She wondered if the locals smoked it or used it as incense like her father did.

 “Smells like dochīga wood,” Tsubàyo said as he set down a platter of food and a large mug of hot tea next to her.
 He then took a few steps to sit down on his own riding blanket.
 The sand underneath shifted slightly with his weight.

 “I thought the same thing.”